clojurewerkz/envision/README.md

 Envision is a small, easy to use Clojure library for data processing, cleanup and visualisation.
 If you've heard about Incanter, you may see a couple of things that we do in a similar way.

+You can check out a couple of rendered examples [here](http://coffeenco.de/articles/envision/templates/index_file.html).

 ## Project Maturity